rsyslog/rsyslog-doc/source/configuration/modules/imfile.rst

 Legacy:       $InputFileName
 ============  ===============

 File(s) being processed.
-This must be an absolute file path (no macros or templates).
+This shall be an absolute file path (no macros or templates).

 This option currently supports *file wilcards* in **inotify mode only** (it hasn't been implemented for polling) for monitoring multiple files.
 Consider wildcards are only valid at directory level, ie: